Identify potential shelter locations

 - Scroll down to the Number of employees parameter.
 For the minimum, type 125 and press Enter.

-The search results update to show approximately 80 facilities that meet the employee requirement.
 The number of employees a facility has is a reasonably good indicator of how large the facility is.
 Only larger schools are good candidates, because shelters need to be able to hold large numbers of people.

 Now that you've narrowed the results, they no longer need to be clustered.
 You'll turn off clustering so each school gets its own pin on the map.